edchalk96/little-launch-pad/README.md

 Google Gemini was used to create the logo for the project.

 Credit to MDN Web Docs for providing a knowledge on various elements within html, css and JavaScript.

+Credit to font awesome for icons

+Credit to Bootstrap for fro icons plus "html building blocks"